Stompke/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-        > The DOM is the Document Object Model, Which is the API or helps display the data objects to the screen.
+        > The DOM is the Document Object Model, Which displays the data objects to the screen.

 2. What is an event?
         > An event is when an action is placed.